 Yuanyang (元阳): a bit of history

 Yuanyang is located in the HongHe (红河) prefecture (here an article about Mile in the same prefecture).
 The elevation of this prefecture ranges from 144 meters to almost 3000 meters.
 This means that the climate varies a lot, depending on where you are.
 34% of the people belong to the Han group (what we generally call Chinese people) and the other 66% are people belonging to other ethnic groups.
-One of them is the Hani (哈尼), who built, during the course of several centuries, the rice terraces, Yi, Miao, Yao, Zhuang, and Dai.
+One of them is the Hani (哈尼), who built over the course of several centuries the rice terraces, Yi, Miao, Yao, Zhuang, and Dai.

-How did those people managed to fill the rice terraces with water since they are built on steep mountains?
+How did those people manage to fill the rice terraces with water since they are built on steep mountains?
 The Hani took advantage of the unique climate of this region!
 Basically, in winter, there is a big difference in temperature between the valleys (with a tropical climate) and the mountains (with much colder weather) and this causes a lot of evaporation.

 The water, in the form of fog and clouds, evaporates and filters through the forest in the mountains.
 All this mist forms streams of water that flow into the rice terraces and go down to the valley again.
 Simple but very efficient!

 What to see in Yuanyang

-Even though there are several rice terraces in Yuanyang, there are only three places that have been included in the list of the UNESCO World Heritage sites.
+Even though there are several rice terraces in Yuanyang, there are only three places that have been included in the list of UNESCO World Heritage sites.
 In every one of them, observation platforms have been built to accommodate hundreds of tourists and photographers.

 To get to these platforms you’ll have to pay a fee of 100rmb: not very cheap but I think it’s worth spending that money.
 In my experience, every time I see a lot of tourists, I try to avoid the crowd and find some off-the-beaten-path spots.
 Often those spots are empty and have a better view, but Yuanyang it’s an exception.
 The official platforms have the best view you’ll find in Yuanyang, and even though you can still find great “unofficial” observation spots, you can’t miss these three platforms:

 - Duoyishu (多依树)